People think about psychotherapy for all sorts of reasons:

 Professional memberships and supervision

-I am a member of the BACP (British Association for Counselling and Psychotherapy) and work under their code of ethics.
+I am a registered psychotherapist with UKCP (UK Council for Psychotherapy) and I work under their code of ethics.

-All my individual work is supervised by a senior UKCP supervisor and my couples work with a Tavistock Relations supervisor.
+All my individual work is supervised by a member of UKCP and my couple work by a member of the BPC (British Psychoanalytic Council).

 BA, MA, PhD